AIXR VRAwards 2019 ‘VR Education and Training of the Year’ winner

 Vodafone challenged Make Real to develop a scalable solution to raise awareness around the risks of working at height.

-The learning need Working at heights can be a dangerous and demanding task.
-But when installing and maintaining the cell phone infrastructure, a significant portion of Vodafone’s workforce need to work at heights every single day.
+Working at heights can be a dangerous and demanding task but when installing and maintaining the cell phone infrastructure, a significant portion of Vodafone’s workforce need to work at heights every single day.

 The real target audience for this VR application wasn’t the engineers themselves, but the managers and stakeholders who manage all aspects of their working environment.
 The objective was to allow them to step into the engineers’ shoes and experience the reality of working at heights for themselves.